openjdk/jdk/src/jdk.jartool/share/man/jar.md

     >   `jar --create --file foo.jar --main-class com.foo.Main
         --module-version 1.0 -C foo/classes module-info.class`

--   Update an existing non-modular JAR, `foo.jar`, to a modular JAR, with the `module-info.class` located in the `resources` directory.
+-   Update an existing non-modular JAR file, `foo.jar`, to a modular JAR file, with the `module-info.class` located in the `resources` directory.

     >   `jar --update --file foo.jar --main-class com.foo.Main
         --module-version 1.0 -C resources module-info.class`

--   Create a versioned or multi-release JAR, `foo.jar`, that places the files in the `classes` directory at the root of the JAR, and the files in the `classes-10` directory in the `META-INF/versions/10` directory of the JAR.
+-   Create a versioned or multi-release JAR file, `foo.jar`, that places the files in the `classes` directory at the root of the JAR file, and the files in the `classes-10` directory in the `META-INF/versions/10` directory of the JAR file.

     In this example, the `classes/com/foo` directory contains two classes, `com.foo.Hello` (the entry point class) and `com.foo.NameProvider`, both